AzureCosmosDB/Azure-OpenAI-Python-Developer-Guide/10_LangChain/README.md

 ### Creating tools for LangChain agents to use

 Tools are selected by the Large Language model at runtime.
-In this case, depending on the incoming user request the LLM will decide which collection in the database to query.
+In this case, depending on the incoming user request the LLM will decide which container in the database to query.
 The following code shows how to create a tool for the LLM to use to query the products collection in the database.

 ```python
 # create a chain on the retriever to format the documents as JSON